 Change Management

-The following articles are all adapted from material first published by London Connects and, in some cases, eGov Monitor.
+All projects involve change, recognition of which led to the creation of the following articles which are all adapted from material first published by London Connects and, in some cases, eGov Monitor.

-I wrote most of them while I was Programme Manager for Valuebill, one of over 20 National Projects funded by what was then the Office of the Deputy Prime Minister, and subsequently became Communities for Local Government.
+I wrote them while I was Programme Manager for one of over 20 National Projects funded by what was then the Office of the Deputy Prime Minister, and subsequently became Communities for Local Government.

 1. Synergies